-Under the Ukrainian legislation, non-visa regime (“visa-free regime”) implies that citizens of list of countries do not have to obtain a visa to enter Ukraine.
+Under the Ukrainian legislation, the visa-free entry regime, or non-visa regime, implies that nationals of the list below do not have to obtain a visa to enter Ukraine.

-Citizens of some countries (see below) can stay on the territory of Ukraine without a visa for a total of 90 days within 180 days period.
-If the trip is planned for more than 90 days, then it will be necessary to get a long-term type D visa.
+Citizens of the countries below are allowed to stay on the territory of Ukraine without a visa for up to 90 days within 180 days term.
+If the trip is planned for more than 90 days, the foreigner shall get a long-term D-type visa.

-* This regime has its own peculiarities regarding some countries, e.g. for citizens of Bosnia and Herzegovina, Serbia non-visa stay on the territory of Ukraine is allowed up to 30 days during 60 days; for citizens of Brunei Darussalam – up to 30 days; for citizens of Hong Kong – up to 14 days.
+* Please note some countries have specifics, e.g. for citizens of Bosnia and Herzegovina, Serbia visa-free stay on the territory of Ukraine is allowed for up to 30 days during 60 days term; for citizens of Brunei Darussalam – up to 30 days; for citizens of Hong Kong – up to 14 days.

 Ukrainian visa rules also allow citizens – holders of diplomatic or service passports from different countries to enter Ukraine without obtaining a visa.

 See also: Non-visa stay in Ukraine.
 90 days rule.